lambdaclass/zksync_stack/README.md

 ## Before running the stack

-Before running the stack, you need to create a `.env` file in the root directory of the repository.
-You can find a template for the `.env` file in the `.env.example` file.
-You can copy the contents of the `.env.example` file into a new `.env` file and fill in the necessary values.

-Also, you need to complete the `shyft.toml` file which will be your L2 configuration file.
+Before running the stack, you need to update the exports in the Makefile and also, you need to complete the `shyft.toml` file which will be your L2 configuration file.
 The fields that you need to fill are related to private keys and addresses.
 For instance, you should have a minimum of two funded L1 accounts; one for the operator commit, and one for the operator blobs (then you can have a third one corresponding to the fee account, but it could be the same as the operator commit).

+> **Note:** The `ZKSYNC_ENV` must match the .toml file name.
+E.g. if your config file is `shyft.toml` then `ZKSYNC_ENV` should be `shyft`.

 ## Running the stack